erroronline1/caro/readme.md

 Using these methods for fitting usecases is mandatory. (./api/_utility.php)

 There is a PERMISSION class handling
-* permissions as set within setup.ini
+* permissions as set within config.ini
 * full approval check
 * pending approval check